davidbarone/analytics-notebook/README.md

 ### Code Section

 The code section is where the script is entered or loaded.
-Scripts are coded using Javascript, and there is an API available to help with common analytical tasks like data manipulation.
+Scripts are coded using Javascript, and there is an API available to help with common analytical tasks like data manipulation and with visuals rendering.
 To run a script simply click the run button, or press ctrl-enter.
 Any output of the script will be rendered to the output section.

 At the base of the code section there is a console window.
-This is similar to the developer console windows found in all browsers.
-This window will display any errors in your scripts, and output can also be directed to the console (you may not want all output from your scripts going to the output section) using the standard Javascript function console.log().
+This is similar to the developer console windows found in browsers.
+This window will display any errors in your scripts, and output can also be directed to the console (you may not want all output from your scripts going to the output section, for example, debugging information) using the standard Javascript function console.log().

 ### Output Section